apache/iceberg/site/docs/vendors.md

 ### [Bodo](https://bodo.ai)

 Bodo is a high performance SQL & Python compute engine that brings HPC and supercomputing techniques to data analytics.
-Bodo supports Apache Iceberg tables as a first-class data source, enabling users to read and write Iceberg tables with Bodo's high-performance data processing engine.
-Bodo's integration with Iceberg allows users to leverage Iceberg's table format for efficient data management and analytics.
+Bodo supports Apache Iceberg tables as a first-class table format and storage, enabling users to read and write Iceberg tables with Bodo's high-performance data processing engine.
 Bodo is available as a cloud service on AWS and Azure, and as well as an on-premises solution.

 ### [CelerData](https://celerdata.com)